|Nutritional Guidelines (per serving)|

 Yemista means "stuffed" in Greek, and this recipe traditionally features tomatoes.
 This recipe is a staple of the summer season when tomatoes are abundant and at their peak.
 You can also use the same filling for peppers, zucchini or any other vegetables that may be available.

 This recipe makes enough filling for 6 large tomatoes and 3 medium zucchini.
 You can adjust it according to your needs.
-Feel free to add raisins, pine nuts or slivered almonds if you like.

 - 6 large tomatoes